-My pastor friend Albert still carries scars from his last tough assignment.
-And now, he tells me, he faces a crisis in his present church.
+My pastor friend Albert was facing a crisis in his church.

 Nothing about this bodes well for Albert.
-(I suppose I’ve seen too many of these disasters-in-the-making to be optimistic.
-Some people are determined to have their way and run “their” church as they please.)
+I’ve seen too many of these disasters-in-the-making to be optimistic.
+Some people are determined to have their way and run “their” church as they please.

 Ask any pastor.
 The stresses from these forces are preacher-killers.

 In their book Valley Forge, Bob Drury and Tom Clavin tell how General George Washington turned a bedraggled, dispirited, starving, half-naked army into a fighting force that defeated the best-trained militia on the planet, the British.
 And that wasn’t all.
 While battling the British and contending with both the frigid weather and the sparse supply of food and clothing, Washington was constantly being undercut by Congress and competing generals who wanted his job.

 Your biggest headaches will not come from the world, young pastor.
 The community at large may welcome you or ignore you, but they are unlikely to organize against you.
 People inside the congregation will do that.

 Not all, thankfully.
 Many congregations are healthy and positive, focused on serving God and making an impact on their world for Christ.
 They remind us of the Israelites who were rebuilding Jerusalem’s wall with Nehemiah.
 When antagonists arrived and dare them to fight, they replied, “We are doing a great work and cannot come down” (Nehemiah 6:3).